CIRCLE OF DISCIPLINE, INC. BOARD MEMBERS

-Ms. Montrese's federal government career was with the Department of Justice at the Federal Bureau of Investigation (FBI), and the United States Attorneys Office (USAO) in Minneapolis, MN.
-In Washington, DC she was employed by the Executive Office for United States Attorneys (EOUSA) and the Justice Management Division (JMD).
-She finished her career at the Department of Defense--the Special Inspector General for Iraq Reconstruction (SIGIR) in Washington, DC.
+Jeanne had career with the federal government for over thirty (30) years with the Department of Justice at the Federal Bureau of Investigation (FBI) and the United States Attorneys' Office (USAO) in Minneapolis.
+She was selected for a detail to the Executive Office for US Attorneys (EOUSA) in Washington, DC and when the detail ended she was offered a position with EOUSA.
+Miss Montrese ended her career working for the Department of Defense with the Special Inspector General for Iraq Reconstruction (SIGIR) in DC.

-Mrs. Frazier has worked as a special education teacher for eight years with experience in the New York Public Schools and Osseo Area Schools.
-She currently teaches students with learning disabilities and emotional and behavioral disorders in Brooklyn Park.
-Prior to teaching Mrs. Frazier worked in the non-profit sector as a program assistant and advocate for agencies like the International Longevity Center in New York City and ARC Greater Twin Cities in St. Paul.
-She has valuable experience working with youth and has been a volunteer for the Circle of Discipline for six years.
+Ms. Frazier has worked in the public school systems for over ten years.
+She worked as a special education teacher in the New York Public School system before relocating to Minneapolis and working for the Osseo Area Schools system.
+Her focus was students with learning disabilities and emotional behavioral disorders.
+In addition to education Ms. Frazier has worked in the non-profit sector as a program assistant and advocate for agencies like the International Longevity center in New York City and ARC Greater Twin Cities in St. Paul.
+Mrs. Frazier is currently an Administrative Intern with St. Paul Public Schools where she is working on her credentials to become a leader in the district.
+She has valuable experience working with youth and has been a volunteer for the Circle of Discipline for over seven years.

 Mr. Rich has been an active supporter of the Circle of Discipline since shortly after its inception in 1993.
 He has been one of our faithful and trusted volunteers, involving himself as coach/trainer, mentor, and now as a board member.
 He continues to volunteer at many of our tournaments and events.
 Mr. Rich recently retired from The Star & Tribune after 31 years of service.